eminmtas/aligned_layer_tendermint/README.md

 ```
 If you have already run this command, you can use the `-o` flag to overwrite previously generated files.

 You now need to download the blockchain genesis file and replace the one which was automatically generated for you.
-To do it, run the following command:
 ```sh
 curl -s $PEER_ADDR:26657/genesis | jq '.result.genesis' > ~/.alignedlayer/config/genesis.json
 ```